sentryco/Telemetric/README.md

 - **Rate Limits**: Be aware of any rate limits imposed by Google Analytics for data collection.

 By utilizing these various data types effectively, you can gain comprehensive insights into user behavior and interactions on your platforms.

+> [!IMPORTANT]
+> For GA4 properties, IP anonymization is always enabled.
+This means that the last octet of IPv4 user IP addresses and the last 80 bits of IPv6 addresses are set to zeros before any data storage or processing takes place.

 ### Gotchas:
 - The post body of the request must be smaller than 130kB